Eastern Lombard dialects

 Eastern Lombard and Italian have only limited mutual intelligibility, like many other Romance languages spoken in Italy.

 Eastern Lombard does not have any official status either in Lombardy or anywhere else: the only official language in Lombardy is Italian.

 Classification

-Eastern Lombard is a Romance language of the Gallo-Italic branch, closer to Occitan, Catalan, French, etc. than to Italian, with a Celtic substratum.
+Eastern Lombard is a Romance language of the Gallo-Italic branch, linguistically closer to Occitan, Catalan, French, etc. than to Italian, with a Celtic substratum.

 Geographic distribution

 Eastern Lombard is primarily spoken in Eastern Lombardy (Northern Italy), in the provinces of Bergamo and Brescia, in the Northern region of the province of Mantua and in the area around Crema.